letruong711/Terry_Stop_Frisk/README.md

   <li> White subjects are less likely to get frisked compared to other races.

 ### Overview:

-Seattle Police Department (SPD), like other police departments across the country, has a long history of a generous use of force.
+<p>Seattle Police Department (SPD), like other police departments across the country, has a long history of a generous use of force.
 Each officer has been trained to maintain the peace and enforce law by anymeans necessary.
 If they suspect illegal behavior, they have the right to stop a subject and perform a Terry Stop.

 A **Terry Stop** is when an officer can stop and detain a subject based on suspcion of criminal behavior.
 If the officer suspects the subject to be armed or the officer feels like they are in danger, they have right to frisk the subject.